proferosec/log4jScanner/README.md

 This will provide you with a container vulnerable on port 8080 for HTTP and port 8443 for HTTPS.

-Alternativley, you can also run this:
+Alternatively, you can also run this:
 1. Vuln. target:
    1. `docker run --rm --name vulnerable-app -p 8080:8080 ghcr.io/christophetd/log4shell-vulnerable-app`
 2. spin a server for incoming requests